apache/apisix/docs/en/latest/plugins/multi-auth.md

 You can also use the [APISIX Dashboard](/docs/dashboard/USER_GUIDE) to complete the operation through a web UI.

-Once you have created a Consumer object, you can then configure a Route or a Service to authenticate requests:
+Once you have created Consumer objects, you can then configure a Route or a Service to authenticate requests:

 ```shell
 curl http://127.0.0.1:9180/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '